rvigneswar/InterviewQuestions/Python_questions.md

 ```
 **Question: 4**

-You are given a 0-indexed integer array nums of even length consisting of an equal number of positive and negative integers.
+Given a 0-indexed integer array nums of even length consisting of an equal number of positive and negative integers.

-You should rearrange the elements of nums such that the modified array follows the given conditions:
+You are required to rearrange the elements of nums such that the modified array follows the given conditions:

 Every consecutive pair of integers have opposite signs.
 For all integers with the same sign, the order in which they were present in nums is preserved.